ArbiterGames/documentation/source/index.md

 ## Core Classes

 Arbiter has 3 core classes that you will interact with as you develop your game.
-Before writing any code, spend 2 minutes getting familiar with these classes.
+This 2-minute overview of the classes will help you understand what code you'll need to write!

 ### User